tatuaua/Bang/README.md

 ## Project structure

-This project tries to follow the MVC pattern
+This project tries to follow the MVC pattern.

 ```src/main/java/com/search/engine``` contains the back-end code